GILT-Forum/Globalization-Strategy-Playbook/playbook.md

 Examples include:

 * Cost savings, or better yet, cost scaling: how your technology enables you to do more with the same resources (more languages, more source content translated, etc.).
-* Translation memory (TM) leverage: how you gain from not just the cost savings, but the consistency TM brings across content types.
+* Translation memory ("TM") leverage: how you gain from not just the cost savings, but the consistency TM brings across content types.
-* Customer satisfaction: how applying raw machine translation (MT) when no translation would otherwise be available satisfies customer needs.
+* Customer satisfaction: how applying raw machine translation ("MT") when no translation would otherwise be available satisfies customer needs.
 * Global revenue: how making a language available enables revenue growth in new markets.

-You will also need a champion at the Executive level, as mentioned in the chapter “Stakeholders—Strategic Engagement and Communication.”
+You will also need a champion at the Executive level, as mentioned in the chapter [“Stakeholders—Strategic Engagement and Communication.”](#chapter-3:-stakeholders-strategic-engagement-and-communication)

 #### Map Business Objectives to Tools

 Once you have clarity on your company's business objectives and how your technology strategy contributes, think about the vision and objectives for your Globalization team.
 Technology is a significant investment, so plan for the long-term.

 Factors to consider include:

 * Where do you want your localization technology to be in three to five years?
 * Content and source formats (mobile platforms, rich media content) continue to evolve, and your technology must be flexible enough to support these changes.